How to Manage a Construction Project

-- Speak clearly and often.
-If there’s one thing that the experts agree on, it’s that good communication is critical to the success of any building project.
-Come up with a plan for how and when to discuss the status of the project with each stakeholder.
+- Speak clearly and often: If there’s one thing that the experts agree on, it’s that good communication is critical to the success of any building project.
+Come up with a plan for how and when to discuss the project’s status with each stakeholder.
 Develop good, friendly working relationships.
-Meetings are key, and delivering any “bad news” early — with a plan for how to solve the problem and prevent it from recurring — is also recommended.
+Meetings are key, and delivering any “bad news” early — with a plan for solving the problem and preventing it from recurring — is also recommended.

-- Plan ahead.
-This may go without saying, but take the time to map out absolutely every task you can think of at each stage of the project, including potential pitfalls.
+- Plan ahead: This may go without saying, but take the time to map out every task you can think of at each stage of the project, including potential pitfalls.
 This will make everything go more smoothly and quickly.

 - Lead: It’s critical to get and maintain the buy-in not just of the project owners but of all the people working to bring it to fruition.
 Having people on board is key to ensuring you stick to the budget and timeline.
 Work on your leadership skills, and, above all, be humble.
 It takes a village to build.